GA-SEB-8/General-Resources/After-Course-Resources.md

 # What to do after the bootcamp has finished

-Congratulations for finishing the bootcamp!
-You should be super proud of getting this far.

 One of the fantastic advantages of a bootcamp is that you learn an incredible amount of stuff in a really short ammount of time.
 Unfortunately the downside of a bootcamp is that you can lose the knowledge just as quickly as you gained it.

 I have put some ideas below on how to ensure you don't lose the knowledge that you gained at GA.